mattermost/docs/source/about/editions-and-offerings.rst

 *Self-Hosted Offerings* - The **Mattermost Professional** feature set is available to our self-hosted community who either run, or upgrade to, our self-hosted commercial Mattermost Enterprise Edition (see `deployment guides <https://docs.mattermost.com/guides/deployment.html#install-guides>`__), who purchase the appropriate subscription license key either through `online purchase <https://docs.mattermost.com/about/self-hosted-subscriptions.html>`__, through a `channel reseller <https://mattermost.com/partners/#resellers>`__ or by contacting `the Mattermost sales organization <https://mattermost.com/contact-sales/>`__, and who then install the license key onto their Mattermost server.
 A 30-day free trial to preview the features in this subscription can be activated either in-product (**System Console > Edition and License > Start trial**) or via an online request at https://mattermost.com/trial/.

-*Cloud Offerings* - For our cloud community, the Mattermost Professional can be `trialed online <https://mattermost.com/pricing/starter-plan/>`_ before purchasing.
+*Cloud Offerings* - For our cloud community, the Mattermost Professional feature set is available through `online purchase <https://docs.mattermost.com/about/self-hosted-subscriptions.html>`__

 This offering includes all the features of Mattermost Free, plus: